SSC-ICT-Innovatie/LearningLion/README.md

 1. Open an Anaconda prompt or other command prompt
 2. Go to the root folder of the project and create a Python environment with pip using commandline command<br>
 <code>python -m venv venv</code><br>
-This will create a basic virtual environment folder named venv in the root of your project folder
+This will create a basic virtual environment folder named venv in the root of your project folder<br>
 NB: The chosen name of the environment is here venv.
-It can be changed to a name of your choice
+It can be changed to a name of your choice.
 1. Activate this environment using commandline command<br>
 <code>venv\Scripts\activate</code><br>
 1. All required packages can now be installed with command line command<br>